 When this project started the importance of high-performance big data analytics was still not recognized but nowadays it is clearly a very "hot" area with substantial industry, government and academic activities.
-The continued BDEC [164] initiative [165]-[168] is an illustration of this with the first meeting on their "digital continuum platform" to held at Indiana University [169].
+The continued BDEC [169] initiative [170]-[173] is an illustration of this with the first meeting on their "digital continuum platform" held at Indiana University [174], [175].
 In the last stages of our project we will be focussing on taking our work and making it easier for users to take advantage of this.
-We have start this with the core machining and image processing community with the new resource[68] that gives access to software, tutorials and documentation with discussion of examples, models and algorithms.
-We intend to follow this approach with the other community products.
-We are also studying new ideas such as the "Function-as-a-Service"[170] and Tensorflow[171] to make our software available with Python front ends and backend HPC cloud deployments.
+We have started this with the core machine learning and image processing community with the new resource [73] that gives access to software, tutorials and documentation with discussion of examples, models and algorithms.
+We intend to follow this approach with the other community products and recently delivered a major tutorial on Twister2 [176].
+We are also studying new ideas such as the "Function-as-a-Service" [177] and Tensorflow [178] to make our software available with Python front ends and backend HPC cloud deployments.
 We need to add standard software engineering practices in the testing arena.